GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/scene-editor/layers-and-cameras.md

 - CameraBorderLeft(layer, number)
 - CameraBorderRight(layer, number)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [layers and cameras on this reference page](/gdevelop5/all-features/layers-and-cameras/reference/)
+All actions, conditions and expressions are listed in [layers and cameras reference page](/gdevelop5/all-features/layers-and-cameras/reference/).